oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 I've also written a couple of InfoQ mini-books that you might find useful:

-- [The JHipster Mini-Book](https://www.infoq.com/minibooks/jhipster-mini-book/): Shows you how I built [21-Points Health](https://www.21-points.com) with JHipster (Angular, Spring Boot, and more).
+- [The JHipster Mini-Book](https://www.infoq.com/minibooks/jhipster-mini-book/): Shows how I built [21-Points Health](https://www.21-points.com) with JHipster (Angular, Spring Boot, Bootstrap, and more).
-- [The Angular Mini-Book](https://www.infoq.com/minibooks/angular-mini-book/): An in-depth guide to Angular, Bootstrap, and Spring Boot, with lots of cloud deployment guides.
+- [The Angular Mini-Book](https://www.infoq.com/minibooks/angular-mini-book/): An in-depth guide to Angular, Bootstrap, Spring Boot, and DevOpts with several cloud deployment guides.

 If you have any questions, please leave a comment below.
 If you want to see the code for this project, check out its [GitHub repo](https://github.com/oktadev/auth0-spring-boot-angular-crud-example).
 Follow us on [Twitter](https://twitter.com/oktadev) and [YouTube](https://youtube.com/oktadev) for more content like this.